-According to statistics, the direct economic loss caused by metal corrosion accounts for 2%~4% of GDP every year.
+According to statistics, metal corrosion causes a direct economic loss of 2%~4% of GDP every year.

-It is also reported that about 1/3 of the metals smelted in the world are scrapped in the industry due to rust.
+It is also reported that approximately one-third of the metals smelted worldwide are scrapped due to rust in the industry.

-In order to avoid rusting, people use a variety of methods, using rust inhibitor to protect metal products is one of the most common protection methods.
+To prevent rusting, people use various methods, and using rust inhibitors to protect metal products is one of the most common methods.

-Iron rust is red, copper rust is green, and aluminum and zinc rust become white rust.
+Iron rust appears red, copper rust appears green, and aluminum and zinc rust result in white rust.

-From the industrial point of view, the corrosion of iron and steel should be paid the most attention.
+From an industrial perspective, preventing the corrosion of iron and steel is crucial.

-Antirust oil is widely used for antirust of mechanical products, sealing antirust of various metal products and antirust of processes.
+Antirust oil is widely used for preventing rust in mechanical products, sealing and preventing rust in various metal products, and preventing rust during various processes.